neutrons/hyspecppt/docs/source/design/hyspecpptclasses.rst

 -- SingleCrystalParameters

-* def get_parameters(dict sc_data) --> None : The function updates the SingleCrystalParameters with the sc_data, provided in the following format e.g:
+* def set_parameters(sc_data: dict) --> None : The function updates the SingleCrystalParameters with the sc_data, provided in the following format e.g:

      .. code-block:: bash